 Despite the overall higher clock speed of the Ryzen 7 2700U, the two almost identical CPUs score very similarly in the actual test.
 Yes, the Ryzen 7 2700U outperforms the Core i5-8250U but it is not that further ahead.

 The only actual performance boot is when it comes to 3D Rendering which we represent using the Cinebench 15 test.
-The Ryzen 7 2700U score 632 points compared to 521 points which result in a 7.2% bump.
-On the other hand, our Adobe Photoshop test shows virtually no improvement.
-The Ryzen 7 2700U was just a tad faster than the Core i5-8250U – with 0.6% to be precise.
+The Ryzen 7 2700U score 609 points compared to 531 points which result in a 7.2% bump.
+Our Adobe Photoshop test shows that the Ryzen 7 2700U finishes the task about two seconds faster than the Core i5-8250U which is about a fifth faster.

 Judging by the graphs above, the two processors are fairly equally powerful.
 The Ryzen 7 2700U is generally better and faster but not too much and it is only shown when rendering.
 When we take the price into consideration, one can doubt the benefits of the Ryzen 7 2700U because the notebook equipped with it are more expensive at the moment.